Advertise with Us!

 Moreover, the functional style of programming is essential for various programming languages to lead in distinct domains.
 For example, R in statistics and J, K, and Q in financial analysis.

-Some elements of functional programming are even used by domain-specific declarative languages such as Lex/Yacc and SQL for eschewing mutable values.
+Some elements of this programming paradigm are even used by domain-specific declarative languages such as Lex/Yacc and SQL for eschewing mutable values.

 - Applications aimed at concurrency or parallelism